amano-games/amano.games/_posts/starting-a-game.md

 ## Scene Management

 This is a common mistake, I know that I have fallen in to this trap a couple of times before.
-Scene management is not specially hard to do, but it's something that can impose a lot of friction between iterations of your game.
+Scene management is not especially hard to do, but it's something that can impose a lot of friction between iterations of your game.

 I like to start my games with the main interaction of the gameplay and make that feel as nice as possible.